BayashiPascal/RunRecorder/README.md

 * using the provided shell script from the command line:
 For ease of use, a shell script is available: `Repos/RunRecorder/WebAPI/runrecorder.sh`.
 Replace in this script `https://localhost/RunRecorder/` with the URL to your copy of the Web API, ensure it's executable (for example, `chmod +x Repos/RunRecorder/WebAPI/runrecorder.sh`) and accessible (for example, add `export PATH=$PATH:Repos/RunRecorder/WebAPI/` in your `~/.profile`).
 Then you'll be able to send command to the Web API as follow: `runrecorder.sh <action> '<data>'`.
 * if you use C:
-You should consider using the RunRecorder C libray (see next section), but you can also do it as follow:
+You should consider using the RunRecorder C library (see next section), but you can also do it as follow:
 ```
 #include <stdio.h>
 #include <curl/curl.h>